mgoldcoin/mgold/waves-client/account-management/restore-an-account.md

 # Restore Your Account

-If you forget your password, you can easily restore your account.
+If you forgot your password, you can easily restore your account.

 Open up your Beta wallet - https://beta.wavesplatform.com Click on **Restore account** on the main page.